 8 children dead after mass shooting in Shreveport, two women injured

-SHREVEPORT — Eight children are dead, and others are wounded after a mass shooting in the Cedar Grove neighborhood in Shreveport on Sunday, Shreveport Police said.
+BATON ROUGE — Louisiana leaders are reacting after a mass shooting in Shreveport left 8 children dead and two women injured.

-The initial shooting happened early Sunday morning on West 79th St. near Linwood Avenue; police say there are two other related shooting scenes, one is an adjacent residence on West 79th Street, and another about a quarter mile away on Harrison Street.
+Shreveport Police say the initial shooting happened early Sunday morning on West 79th Street.
+Investigators noted the shooting was a domestic incident.

-Shreveport news outlet KTBS said the suspect, Shamar Elkins, was shot and killed by Shreveport Police on Brompton Lane in Bossier Parish after a carjacking and subsequent chase.
-Louisiana State Police said it is investigating this shooting as the pursuit ended in Bossier Parish.
+Police said the suspect was shot and killed by Shreveport Police in Bossier City after a carjacking and chase.

-The victims range from 18 months to 13 years old, and two adult women were shot in the head and survived, police said.
+Attorney General Liz Murrill extended her prayers to the family members involved in this mass shooting.

-"This is a very large scene with multiple deceased children present," Cpl.
-Chris Bordelon said.
+"Multiple law enforcement agencies are investigating this tragic situation.
+We do not yet know all the details, but I am deeply saddened by the senseless loss of life.
+I’m praying for the victims and their family members in the wake of this devastating violence."

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.